Questions About Cremation

 What guarantee is there that my family receives my cremated ashes?

 We adhere to the strictest identification guidelines in the industry to minimize any possible chance of human error.
-To reassure our clients, the entire cremation process is monitored by closed-circuit video.
 Additionally, a numbered metal disc is assigned to the deceased and accompanies the body throughout the cremation process.
 The disc stays with the ashes as they are placed in a temporary container, awaiting final disposition by us or by the family.

 What about jewelry and gold teeth during cremation?